aobarbieri/doxie-game/planning.md

 # Pseudocode
-$ Allow the dog to eat the treats
-  - Treats disappear, and reappear on a random location
-  - Updates the score -> treat count increases on the board

 $ DONE - Player clicks on a button to start the game DONE - The dog starts moving